kartik2024/OWL-Project-HackTU/README.md

 # 🦉 Owl

-Owl is a simple and efficient application designed to [brief description of what Owl does].
-It aims to [mention the primary goal or problem it solves].
+Owl is a simple and efficient application designed to provide accesible and inclusive Education.
+It aims to dvelop a platform where anyone can Learn Without Limits.

 ##  🚀 Features
 - 🛠️ Easy to use and lightweight